Guides

 Provider Best For Pricing

-Supabase Auth Projects already using Supabase Free with Supabase
+Supabase Auth Projects already using Supabase Free with Supabase (included)

 NextAuth.js (Auth.js) Self-hosted, provider flexibility Free (open source)